 - Connect the Peeptrade platform to your broker in order to open new positions directly from Peeptrade

-- Against a payment of a monthly fee decided by Top Investor, view the composition of his portfolio and his positions
+- View the composition of his portfolio and his positions

 - Manually replicate the same positions directly from Peeptrade (no automated copy trading service)

 The gain for those Social Trading companies is generated by the spreads you pay each time you replicate an operation, in fact, in those conditions, spreads (ie your costs) are usually slightly larger than normal.

 There is no automatic copy trading services from which to generate commissions, and even if the user wants to link his account to be able to open positions directly from the Peeptrade platform, user conditions remain unchanged, there is no extra charge.

 This creates one of the most transparent systems among all Social Trading services.

 Another of the major points in favor of Peeptrade is the fact that the Social Trading service is disengaged from the connection of a trading account.
 Basically, you can freely spy on any investor you want, you are not forced to open or connect a trading account.
 Just sign up to the platform, it only takes an email.